HOTDISK. Finding Massive Protostellar Disks with Water and Refractory Molecular Species: Discussions

-To further assess the kinematic origin of the H$_{2}$O emission, we compare its PV structure with those of other molecular tracers, including NaCl, CH$_3$CN, and SO$_2$, for the two sources with high signal-to-noise ratios and well-separated red- and blueshifted components, I16484$-$4603 and I17008$-$4040 (Figure~\ref{fig:pv_lines}).
+To further assess the kinematic origin of the hot disk lines, we compare the PV structures of H$_2$O $v_2=1$ and NaCl lines with hot core molecular tracers such as CH$_3$CN and SO$_2$, for the two sources with high signal-to-noise ratios and well-separated red- and blueshifted components, I16484$-$4603 and I17008$-$4040 (Figure~\ref{fig:pv_lines}).
 In both sources, the NaCl emission is compact and centrally concentrated, closely resembling the H$_2$O emission.
 Their velocity structures are also broadly consistent, exhibiting the characteristic signatures of disk rotation.

 In contrast, the CH$_3$CN and SO$_2$ emission differs markedly from H$_2$O and NaCl.
 Although these tracers often show organized velocity gradients, they are more spatially extended and do not reach the high velocities observed in H$_2$O. Moreover, they exhibit weak or absent emission at the central position and display more complex velocity structures.
 Their PV morphologies are therefore inconsistent with the compact, disk-like kinematics traced by H$_{2}$O and NaCl, suggesting that they primarily trace larger-scale structures such as the rotating envelope.